-Zara founder’s daughter becomes retail group's chairwoman
+Inditex: Zara founder’s daughter becomes fashion giant's chair

 Marta Ortega will replace Pablo Isla, who has been chairman of Inditex since 2011.

-The Inditex fast fashion group owns eight brands including Zara, Berskha, Pull&Bear and Massimo Dutti.
+"I have lived and breathed this company since my childhood, and I have learned from all the great professionals I have worked with over the last 15 years," said Ms Ortega, adding that she was deeply honoured by the trust the firm was placing in her.

+Ms Ortega has been credited with strengthening the retailer's brand image, having led several campaigns, including the launch of Zara's premium collections like Zara SRPLS and Charlotte Gainsbourg by Zara.

-Zara was founded by Amancio Ortega with his ex-wife Rosalia in 1975 in Galicia, Spain.
+Inditex was founded by Amancio Ortega with his ex-wife Rosalia in 1975 in Galicia, Spain.

 Mr Ortega is one of the world's richest men, with an estimated net worth of $77.8bn (£58.3bn), according to Forbes.
 He was chairman of Inditex until 2011.